 Tip 2: Using the Right Type of Case

 Keep your gun in its case when it's not being used for storage or if you're transporting the firearm from one location to another.
-The leather material inside of a typical rifle carrying case is able to absorb moisture and provide an extra layer of protection against existing rust.
+The leather material inside a typical rifle-carrying case can absorb moisture and provide an extra layer of protection against existing rust.
 Here's one set of cases we like.
-Yes, they are top of the line, but your guns deserve it!
+Yes, they are top-of-the-line, but your guns deserve it!

 Tip 3: Attention to Cleanliness To Prevent Gun Rust

-If you're taking your firearm with you on a hunting trip or other activity where it is exposed, make sure the gun is completely dry before storing it back in its case and covering it up.
+If you take your firearm with you on a hunting trip or other activity where it is exposed, make sure the gun is completely dry before storing it back in its case and covering it up.
 This will ensure that sweat doesn't create an environment where the metal can rust.